KataPUMB/wc_order_email_markup/README.md

 To register please fill the following form and follow the instructions: https://docs.google.com/forms/d/e/1FAIpQLSfT5F1VJXtBjGw2mLxY2aX557ctPTsCrJpURiKJjYeVrugHBQ/viewform?pli=1&pli=1

-For verification email I created a new order which its email is schema.whitelisting+sample@gmail.com
+For verification email I created a new order which its email is schema.whitelisting+sample@gmail.com and sent a simple confirmation email through woocommerce

 If you want to know more about schema.org markup for emails please visit: https://developers.google.com/gmail/markup